agrawalshrawan245/proshop-app/README.md

 -   Step 1 Install nodejs 14 or higher (Recomended 14).
 -   Step 2 Clone this repository.
--   Step 3 create a `.env` file and put these environment variables
+-   Step 3 create a `.env` file in root and put these environment variables

 ```java
 PORT = 5000